-- Stage 1: OSR Portal Implementation (1 July 2019): Only the OSR questions which remain unchanged will be included in the Portal, not all the OSR questions.
+- Stage 1: OSR Portal Implementation (1 July 2019 - completed): Only the OSR questions which remained unchanged were included in the Portal, not all the OSR questions.

-- Stage 2: OSR Portal Implementation (1 July 2020): All the revised and new OSR questions from the AIHW OSR review will be included in the Portal.
+- Stage 3: OSR Portal Implementation (1 July 2021): Additional questions will be included from the AIHW OSR review and 2019 co-design workshops will be included in the Portal

 - Organisation Profile;

 - Data Sharing Consent.

 The Stage 2 (July 2020) OSR will have the following new features:

 - All AIHW data validation business rules implemented to automatically run and present rapid results to the health service;